dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 {:toc}

-Many bloggers use the mailing list for affiliate marketing.
+Many bloggers use mailing list for affiliate marketing.
 I don't think it is a bad idea.
 If a user is interested in the stuff blogger is selling, then it is a win-win.

-WordPress has an advantage with many plugins that can do the job without breaking a sweat.
+WordPress has an advantage over Jekyll since it has many plugins that can do the job without breaking a sweat.
 But, after moving all my blogs from WordPress to Jekyll I had to find an alternative for subscribe forms.

-This is one of those things I always wanted in Jekyll but did not know how to execute.
-This idea hit me while I was having a shower!
-Initially, I tried to create a form with [FormSpree](http://formspree.com){:rel='nofollow'}{:target="_blank"} similar to [how I created a contact form](/how-to-add-form-option-to-Jekyll-websites/){:target="_blank"}.
+This is one of those things I always wanted in Jekyll but did not know how to do it.
+This idea hit me one day while I was working on contact forms.
+Initially, I tried to create a form with [FormSpree](http://formspree.com){:rel='nofollow'}{:target="_blank"} similar to [how I created a contact form](/jekyll-contact-form/){:target="_blank"}.

 It was a painful experience.
 FormSpree requires verification.
 This verification is URL specific.
 If the form is on all the pages of the website then I have to verify an email for every single page!
 FormSpree is good if you are using it on a specific page but not for all pages.
 What clicked me in the shower is that SimpleForm can be used to make a contact form which works on all pages!

 What I'm showing here is an email collector.
 So it just collects users' emails.
 I think that is what a basic subscriber form does.
 You can also setup an auto-reply option.
 Auto-reply can help if you are offering an e-book for a subscription.
 I haven't tried it yet but it should work.